 We sell our products and services pursuant to agreements that are generally one to three years for employers and three to five years for health plans.
 While our employer contracts generally automatically renew, our health plan customers have no obligation to renew their contracts after their contract period expires, and these contracts might not be renewed on the same or on more profitable terms if at all.
 Additionally, some of our health plan customers are able to terminate their respective contracts without cause or for convenience, although generally our health plan contracts are only cancellable by the health plan in an instance of our uncured breach.
 As a result, our ability to grow depends in part on the continuance and renewal of our health plan contracts.
 We have experienced increased customer non-renewal over the past year or so.
-We cannot accurately predict future trends in customer renewals, and our customers' renewal rates may decline or fluctuate because of several factors, including their level of satisfaction or dissatisfaction with our services, the cost of our services offered by our competitors, consolidations or reductions in our customers' spending levels.
-If our health plan customers terminate or do not renew their contracts for our services, renew on less favorable terms, or do not purchase additional functionality or products, our revenue may grow more slowly than expected or decline, and our profitability and gross margins may be harmed.
+We cannot accurately predict future trends in customer renewals, and our customers' renewal rates may decline or fluctuate because of several factors, including their level of satisfaction or dissatisfaction with our services, the cost of our services, the cost of services offered by our competitors, consolidations or reductions in our customers' spending levels.
+If our health plan customers terminate or do not purchase additional functionality or products, our revenue may grow more slowly than expected or decline, and our profitability and gross margins may be harmed.